 Here are answers to some of the most frequently asked questions about accession to the 1954 Convention relating to the Status of Stateless Persons.
-Further questions and details are discussed in Nationality and Statelessness: A Handbook for Parliamentarians (UNHCR and Inter-Parliamentary Union, 2005, updated in 2008).
+Further questions and details are discussed in Nationality and Statelessness: A Handbook for Parliamentarians (UNHCR and Inter-Parliamentary Union, 2005, revised second edition forthcoming in 2014).